 - a member of their whānau, hapū or iwi

 - an adult they trust

-Information must be provided in a manner that respects the mana and wellbeing of te tamaiti and the sensitivity of the information.
+Information must be provided in a manner that respects the mana and wellbeing of te tamaiti or rangatahi and the sensitivity of the information.

 Privacy considerations when sharing information